 As our attendance has grown we recommend parking in the municipal lot 1 block from the start, entrance is next to Brake King.
 Parking is available at the rear of the Family Dollarl lot next to New Horizons for about 2 dozen cars.
 Please do not park at the front of the lot or in front of Family Dollar.
 Please leave the first 8 spaces along New Horizons open for bike shop customers.

 Start Facilities:Toilet and changing facilities are available at New Horizons.
 This is an urban location and urinating behind the car door or in the shrubs will not be tolerated.

-Membership in the New Horizons Cycling Club is required to participate in the Berkshie Brevets.
-Membership is FREE and you can join day of the ride.
+Membership in the New Horizons Cycling Club and RUSA are required to participate in the Berkshie Brevets.

 In Westfield, Elm Motel, 50 Russell Rd. ( 1/2 mile from start ) 413-562-9727.
 Country Court Motel, 480 Southampton Rd. ( 3 miles from start ) 413-562-9790.
 EconoLodge, 2 Southampton Rd. ( 2 miles from the start ) 413-568-2821.
 Additional motels, Best Western, Days Inn, Super 8, Red Roof, etc. on Riverdale Rd.
 West Springfield ( 7 miles from the start ).

 The next PBP is in August 2023.
 To qualify you must complete a series of brevets - 200 km, 300 km, 400 km, and 600 km in sequence.
 The brevets do not have to be in the same series ( you could ride some in the Berkshires, the remainder in New York or Boston ) but they must be in the correct order. ( You can ride extra brevets out of order if you choose).
 To gain experience please consider riding a 1200K.